Nutrition is important to mesothelioma patients for one reason: Impact on prognosis.

 Nutrition Before Treatment

 One early sign of pleural mesothelioma is weight loss.
 Before a diagnosis, losing weight without trying can signal something is wrong in the body.

 Unfortunately, losing weight without trying can compromise the body’s ability to recover from medical procedures and treatments.

 Authors in a 2018 study published in the Journal of Oncology Practice noted 34 percent of cancer patients have already experienced weight loss by the time they receive a diagnosis.

-Avoiding weight loss before mesothelioma treatment will keep your body ready for whatever cancer therapies your oncologist deems best for you.
+Avoiding weight loss before treatment will keep your body ready for whatever cancer therapies your mesothelioma doctor deems best for you.

 Nutrition Action Items to Prepare for Treatment